 - Great Nova locations.
 Nova has Texas drug rehab centers located in Austin and Houston, Texas, which are both well-populated areas with plenty of opportunities for employment and educational advancement.
 For those who decide to stay in Texas after rehab and continue their treatment with outpatient care or a sober living program, these qualities are essential for building a life in sobriety after rehab.
 Austin also has a very vibrant and active recovery community.

 - Easy travel.
 Additionally, both Austin and Houston, Texas have international airports, which makes travel easier in most cases.

-At Nova, we want to make sure you enroll in a drug and alcohol rehab program that is right for you, even if it’s not one of our facilities.
+At Nova’s rehab center, we want to make sure you enroll in a drug and alcohol rehab program that is right for you, even if it’s not one of our facilities.
 We understand how difficult it is to choose a drug rehab program so we’re here to answer any questions you have about our program options, continuum of care plans, locations, facility accommodations, and more.
 Our goal is to provide the highest quality of individualized care so that you can continue living a life of sobriety long after you complete your drug rehab program.
-Call our admissions team today at (855) 834-6682 to find out more about our Texas rehab center and why Nova Recovery Center may be the best choice for you.
+Call the Nova rehab center admissions team today at (855) 834-6682 to find out more about our Texas rehab center and why Nova Recovery Center may be the best choice for you.